nhAnik/ordered/README.md

 )

 func main() {
-	// Create a new ordered set using generics s := ordered.NewSet[string]()
+	// Create a new generic ordered set s := ordered.NewSet[string]()

 	// Add new values in the set
 	s.Add("C++")
 	s.Add("Java")
 	s.Add("Go")
-	// Duplicate will not be added
+	// Duplicate will not be added and will not
+	// affect insertion order.
 	s.Add("Java")

 	// Check if an element exists